ResearchandDestroy/PACS-Recon-Flashcards/README.md

 ##### Use the Anki flashcard application:
 - https://apps.ankiweb.net/

-Anki is avaliable on all major platforms including mobile.
+`Anki` is a very popular flashcard application and is avaliable on all major platforms including mobile.

 Just download and `import` the `.apkg` flashcard deck and get started!